cedricwalter/cedricwalter.github.io/_posts/2007-07-21-sim-system-and-services-monitor.md

 Installed SIM cronjob.`

-<span style="font-weight: bold;">if everything goes well, you can check the installation by typing:``
+if everything goes well, you can check the installation by typing:``

 \# /etc/init.d/mysqld stop

-<span style="font-weight: bold;">This will stop mysql daemon!, You will receive an email at the same time, showing that mysql has been stopped and restarted``
+This will stop mysql daemon!, You will receive an email at the same time, showing that mysql has been stopped and restarted``

 System integrity monitor on xxxxx has taken action in responce to an event.
 Recent event logs are enclosed below for your inspection.
 There has been 1 events today, if an average of 8 events is reached, e-mail alerts will be terminated for the duration of the day.